Skip to Content

 Under certain statutory conditions, grandparents and other non-parent relatives may petition a Texas court for access to a child.
 These rights aren’t automatic and require meeting specific legal requirements outlined in the Texas Family Code.

-Talk to a Child Visitation Attorney in McKinney Today
+Talk to a Child Visitation Attorney in McKinney, TX Today

 Whether you’re establishing a possession order for the first time, seeking a modification, or dealing with a parent who isn’t following the existing schedule, Burrows Law Group can discuss your situation whether you’re at the beginning of the process or already dealing with an active dispute.

 Contact our office at (972) 236-7798 or use our online contact form to get started.
-A child visitation lawyer in McKinney from our team can review the specifics of your case and help you understand your options.
+Our child visitation lawyer in McKinney can review the specifics of your case and help you understand your options.

 Why Should You Hire Us?